arjunaoverdrive/student-management/Readme.md

 Spring Boot console app to manage students.

 ## Technologies used
-Java 17, Spring Boot v 3.2.2, Spring Shell, Gradle, Docker
+Java 17, Spring Boot v 3.2.2, Spring Shell, Gradle, Docker.

 ### Prerequisites
 Java 17 or Docker to run the app in a container.